 4. Control over network security

-A number of hackers or cyber-attackers target a network of connected devices.
+Several hackers or cyber-attackers target a network of connected devices.
 The same technology that allows companies to collaborate may also lead to security problems.
-To keep a firm secure, you must fully comprehend wired networks and wireless networks and how to safeguard them.
+To keep a firm secure, you must fully comprehend wired and wireless networks and how to safeguard them.

 Network security refers to all the procedures used to protect the privacy and integrity of the data stored on a computer network.
 Network security is essential because it protects sensitive data from hackers and ensures dependability.
 To protect clients and companies from malware and online dangers, effective network security policies include a variety of precautions.